datagrok-ai/public/help/develop/admin/deploy/docker-compose.md

 slug: /develop/admin/docker-compose
 ---

-This document contains instructions for running Datagrok on a machine via [Docker Compose](https://docs.docker.com/compose/).
+This document contains instructions for running Datagrok on a local machine via [Docker Compose](https://docs.docker.com/compose/).

 This method doesn't require cloud-based hosting.
 It automatically fetches, configures, and runs the required Docker